MikeDev101/cloudlink-omega/backend/protocol.md

 	payload: any,
 	origin: string, // ULID, defined server-side to identify relayed message's sender
-	recipient: string, // ULID, defined client-side to specify which peer to relay to }
+	recipient: string, // ULID, defined client-side to specify which peer to relay to
+	listener: string, // Optional, use to keep track of the server's responses to commands }
 ```